brendt/stitcher.io/src/content/blogs-for-devs/10-monetize.md

 ## Sponsors

-- Direct sponsors are a better way of monetization
+- Direct sponsors are a better way of monetisation
 - It's only viable if you have a decent amount of visitors, which is why SEO visitors are nice: no effort for a steady flow of traffic
 - Price to ask per week will depend on how much visitors you have per week, and also look at how much they'd make on average per customer.
 - Sponsor messages can't be ad blocked